-▼ Timing of the disbursement.
-To pay the student you'll need to have an output document and an accurate EFC.
-A valid ISIR will include that and the student's financial aid history, and it will also tell you if he is in default or owes an overpayment.
+owes an overpayment.
 The postscreening process will send you another ISIR if he subsequently goes into or out of default or owes or ceases to owe an overpayment.

-When you initiate transfer monitoring for a student, NSLDS will alert you to significant award changes since you last received an ISIR or alert for her; this will continue until 90 days after the enrollment begin date.
+When you initiate transfer monitoring for a student, NSLDS will alert you to significant award changes since you last received an ISIR or alert for her; this will continue for 90 to 120 days (depending on the monitoring duration you've established) after the enrollment begin date.
 If you start transfer monitoring before you receive ISIRs for a student, NSLDS will track changes in her financial aid history from the date of your request or a future monitoring begin date you choose.